MicrosoftDocs/Viva/workplace-analytics-insights/myteam.md

 ---

-# My Team in Viva Insights
+# My team in Viva Insights

-You can view manager insights on the **My Team** page in the Microsoft Viva Insights app in Microsoft Teams.
+You can view manager insights on the **My team** page in the Microsoft Viva Insights app in Microsoft Teams.
 Manager insights provide visibility into team collaboration patterns that are leading indicators for overall employee experience and wellbeing.

 ![Outcomes page.](./images/viva-team-outcomes.png)